Skip to main content

 Public beta This website is in public beta – please give your feedback.

-Rapid prenatal exome sequencing (R21 in the NHS England National Genomic Test Directory) is undertaken for at-risk pregnancies in which a genomic diagnosis would guide management of the fetus.
-View the NHS rapid exome sequencing service guide for more information.
+Rapid prenatal exome sequencing (R21 in the National Genomic Test Directory) is undertaken for at-risk pregnancies in which a genomic diagnosis would guide management of the fetus.
+At present, R21 testing may only be requested by a clinical geneticist, usually following multidisciplinary team discussion with the fetal medicine team.
+Testing requires invasive prenatal sampling and involves exome sequencing of a nationally approved panel of genes known to cause prenatal genetic disorders.

 What are the R21 testing eligibility criteria?